 Power BI service and Power BI Desktop send Bing the geo data it needs to create the map visualization.
 This may include the data in the Location, Latitude, and Longitude buckets and geo fields in any of the Report level, Page level, or Visual level filter buckets.
 Exactly what is sent varies by map type.
 To learn more, see Bing Maps privacy.

 Filled maps require a field in the Location bucket; even if latitude and longitude are provided.
 Whatever data is in the Location, Latitude, or Longitude buckets is sent to Bing.

 In the example below, the field Vendor is being used for geo-coding, so all vendor data is sent to Bing.
 Data from the Size and Color saturation buckets is not sent to Bing.

 In this second example below, the field Territory is being used for geo-coding, so all territory data is sent to Bing.
 Data from the Legend and Color saturation buckets is not sent to Bing.

 If you have access to the dataset that is being used to create the map visualization, there are a few things you can do to increase the likelihood of correct geo-coding.

 Add latitude and longitude values to your dataset.
-This removes any ambiguity.
+This removes any ambiguity and returns results more quickly.
 Latitude and Longitude fields must be in Decimal Number format, which you can set in the data model.

 1. Use latitude and longitude fields (if they exist)